-

 - Name: "Spring Dawn" - a poetic name that reflects the character of this tea: fresh, bright, with notes of awakening.

-- Raw materials: High quality tea leaves with a high content of tea buds, collected in 2017.
+- Raw materials: High-quality tea leaves with a high content of tea buds, collected in 2017.

 - Fermentation: Traditional heap fermentation.

-- Pressing: Damn.
+- Pressing: Pancake.

 Taste and aroma